-Assessment of options

-The above options have been assessed in a manner informed by the 'Assessment Framework' published alongside our December 2016 'Charges and Incentives' consultation.
-This framework was developed based on our PR18 objectives.

-We do not give a score for Option 0 'do nothing'.
-Rather we simply discuss the impacts of this approach.
-For the other options we make use of a qualitative scoring system to indicate how each option performs relative to Option 0 'do nothing'.
-The qualitative scoring system is as follows:

-Score Interpretation √ ✓ Significantly outperforms 'do noting' option. ✓ Moderately outperforms 'do nothing' option. ~ No material difference to 'do nothing' option. × Moderately underperforms 'do nothing' option. ×× Significantly underperforms 'do nothing' option.

-Note that within a particular option, the scores are not cumulative in a straightforward manner (e.g. a weak score in one area could more than offset strong scores in other areas).

-All scores are for CP6 given that, in the longer run, as capping/phasing-in unwinds, the scores will converge.

-The scores given to each option are summarised in Appendix A.

-Assessment of Option 0 (Do nothing)

-The network is better used

-Ensure operators take costs of service into account when using the network:

-This approach will maintain the cost reflectivity of the charge ensuring operators take the full costs of service into account when using the network (i.e. the price paid by operators for access to the network will equal the marginal cost of providing that access).

-People who can make efficiency improvements care about efficiency:
+Assessment of options The above option 'Assessment Fran 'Charges and Inc. based on our PR We do not give a discuss the impac use of a qualitative relative to Option follows: as have been assessed in a manner informed by the mework ' published alongside our December 2016 entives' consultation.
+This framework was developed 18 objectives. score for Option 0 'do nothing'.
+Rather we simply cts of this approach.
+For the other options we make ve scoring system to indicate how each option performs 0 'do nothing'.
+The qualitative scoring system is as Score Interpretation $\checkmark\checkmark$ Significantly outperforms 'do noting' option. \checkmark Moderately outperforms 'do nothing' option. ~ No material difference to 'do nothing' option. × Moderately underperforms 'do nothing' option. ×× Significantly underperforms 'do nothing' option.
+Accordent of Note that within a particular option, the scores are not cumulative in straightforward manner (e.g. a weak score in one area could more offset strong scores in other areas).
+All scores are for CP6 given that, in the longer run, as capping/pha- in unwinds, the scores will converge.
+The scores given to each option are summarised in Appendix A. Assessment of Option 0 (Do nothing) [†] Delivery of PR18 outcomes The network is better used Ensure operators take costs of service into account when using the network: This approach will maintain the cost reflectivity of the charge ensuring operators take the full costs of service into account when using the network (i.e. the price paid by operators for access to the network will equal the marginal cost of providing that access).
+The network is efficient People who can make efficiency improvements care about efficiency:

-The new VUC rate would incentivise more track friendly vehicle use (at the operator level) and development (at ROSCO level).
-However, while operators may face increased incentives to invest in new rolling stock at the margin, there are a couple of mechanisms by which an investment might be deterred:
+The new VUC rate would incentivise more track friendly vehicle use (at the operator level) and development (at ROSCO level) over the longerterm.
+While operators may face increased incentives to invest in new rolling stock at the margin, there are a number of mechanisms by which investment might be deterred:

-- Reduced expected returns from investment in rolling stock due to volume reductions, meaning firms might keep using existing rolling stock (which may possibly have fallen in rental price due to over-supply following the volume reduction). - A sudden VUC increase raises perceptions of regulatory risk in the sector, meaning the promised return from investments has to be greater if funders are going to be willing to invest.
+- Reduced expected returns from investment in rolling stock due to volume reductions,5 meaning firms might keep using existing rolling stock (which may possibly have fallen in rental price due to over-supply following a relative volume reduction). - A sudden VUC increase raises perceptions of regulatory risk in the sector, meaning the promised return from investments has to be greater if funders are going to be willing to invest.
 This may mean that some lower return investments in new rolling stock no longer go ahead.